yuanqing/create-figma-plugin/docs/3-api.md

 ### const result = isLayerWithinInstance(layer)

-Checks if the `layer` is within Instance.
+Checks if the `layer` is within an Instance.

 #### Returns